ocaml-flambda/flambda-backend/README.md

 ## Branching and configuring

-Use normal commands to make a branch from the main upstream branch (currently `4.11`), e.g.:
+Use normal commands to make a branch from the desired upstream branch (typically `main`), e.g.:
 ```
 $ git clone https://github.com/ocaml-flambda/flambda-backend
 $ cd flambda-backend
-$ git checkout -b myfeature origin/4.11
+$ git checkout -b myfeature origin/main
 ```

 The Flambda backend tree has to be configured before building.
 The configure script is not checked